Under the stage name of D Minor, Daniel Harvey will perform some of the hip hop songs that reflect his experiences growing up homeless in Sydney.

 Among the songs that Daniel will perform at the launch of the Belgravia Foundation Inspiration Breakfast at Waterview in Bicentennial Park tomorrow, will be one called Concrete Pillow.
 Promoted on the Kyle & Jackie O show, the song can be purchased on Apple Music, Spotify and Amazon.

 “It’s a song that speaks about what I’ve been through and my journey.
 It’s been years in the making,” Daniel says.
 “I create my music to raise awareness.
-This song is about raising awareness for homeless.
+This song is about raising awareness for the homeless.
 I try and create content that’s not meaningless, but which brings awareness, openness, and sheds light on situations.”

 Daniel is grateful to Belgravia Leisure.